DerekKent/derekkent.com/CONTRIBUTING.md

 * Separate subject from body with a blank line.
 * Wrap the body at 72 characters.
 * Use the body to explain what and why vs. how (if useful).
-* Reference related issues and pull requests.
+* Reference related issues and merge requests.

 [Read more](http://chris.beams.io/posts/git-commit/) about how to write a good git commit message.